No. 1 South Carolina rolls past No. 23 Iowa State, 83-65

 BIG PICTURE

 The Gamecocks will fall from the top spot when the new poll comes out Monday.
-How far is the question. … Saturday marked Iowa State coach Bill Fennelly’s second game back after missing two games due to COVID exposure.
+How far is the question. … Sunday marked Iowa State coach Fennelly’s second game back after missing two games due to COVID exposure.

 UP NEXT